How to Cultivate Self-Leadership to Master Your Behavior and Realize Your Leadership Potentialby Scott Jeffrey

 Part 1: Body Awareness Practices

-The first key is to bring our awareness into our body.
+The first key is to bring our awareness into our bodies.
 The more connected we are to our body, the more self-awareness we can develop.

 These previous guides provide specific methods designed to get you rooted in your body: